UVA-LavaLab/PIMeval-PIMbench/misc-bench/cpp-string-match/README.md

 ### Data Format

 Running the string match algorithm requires both a text file and a keys file.
-Both files are read from the `dataset/` directory.
 The text file should consist of a string to be matched against.
 The keys file should contain the keys to be matched, with each key on a newline, as well as a blank line at the end of the file.
 Also note that keys are expected to be sorted in order of increasing length, and that duplicate keys will cause errors.

 ### Data Generator Instructions